Notices

 After Sunday Mass - there is tea and coffee in the hall, please stay if you can, especially if you are new to the church.
 We would love to say hello to you.

-Sick & departed list - On the kneeler, under the Venerable Bede window.
-The list is on the Lady Chapel altar during the week; feel free to add names to it at any time.
+Sick & departed list - On the kneeler, in front of the Trinity Altar.
+The list is on the altar (wherever that day the Mass is offered) during the week; feel free to add names to it at any time.